 But it’s true.
 Even the biggest stars in the music world get stage fright, it comes with the job.
 We’ve already spoken about the positive aspects of failure; even if you screw up your presentation, at least there are more people who know about you now than did before.

 Jürgen Furian is the co-founder of Pioneers, the company behind the annual Pioneers Festival.
 His main responsibility is in corporate development and product development.
-Before Pioneers, Jürgen was the co-founder of STARTeurope, organizing weekend events for local startup communities throughout Europe
+Before Pioneers, Jürgen was the co-founder of STARTeurope, organising weekend events for local startup communities throughout Europe